allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 I'm not a HA expert, yet I use it everyday and I find it useful.
 The only reason I write this post is to show you that Hexagonal Architecture makes sense, at least if your service is a little more than a ```JsonToDatabaseMapper```.

 ## Hello domain!
-I'd like to provide a quite simple example project, not to trivial but complex enough, based on a very straightforward domain.
+I'd like to provide a quite simple example project, not too trivial but complex enough, based on a very straightforward domain.
 The domain includes only two classes:
 ```
 public class Article {